Travels with V

 Jemaa-el-Fnaa means “gathering of the dead”, sort of, and it refers to a time long ago when public executions took place here.
 Now it’s less mortal but incredibly colourful.

-We are staying at the Hôtel & Ryad Art Place Marrakech, deep in a corner of the square.
+We are staying at the Hôtel & Ryad Art Place Marrakech, deep in a narrow corner of the Jemaa-el-Fnaa square.
 It’s a beautiful and excellent place, built like a typical Riad, a camel-driver’s inn with a yard in the middle and the rooms around the balconies on the second floor.
+The rooms are decorated with beautiful Arabian mosaic.

-We walk diagonally over the Jemaa-el-Fnaa and into the Medina, a confsing labyrinth ot narrow streets and stairs, and a multitude of shops selling spices and clothes, colourful saucers and all kinds of kitsch.
+We leave the hotel and stroll around the square, among snake charmers, belly dancers, magicians and musicians.
+Crossing diagonally over the Jemaa-el-Fnaa we find the entrance to the Medina, a confusing labyrinth of narrow streets and stairs, and a multitude of shops selling everything you need, spices and clothes, colourful plates and all kinds of kitsch.
+I buy a fine thin scarf to use when we head up into the mountains.

-Further into the medina we find the hidden secret gardens.
-Behind it’s portals the city noises disappear, and all you hear is the splashing of water in fountains and the chirping of birds.
-In a pool turtles wrestle for the best sun spot.
+As we head further into the medina and beyond it we find the hidden secret gardens with flowers and greens and a corner where we can sit and sip coffee.
+In here the city noises disappear, and all you hear is the splashing of water in fountains and the chirping of birds.
+In a pool some turtles wrestle for the best sun spot.

 At night the tempo increases on Jemaa-el-fnaa.
-The dancing is wilder and drums and shawns try to whip up the last drops of energy from the now half-fainted snakes.
-Lamps are lit, fires started and soon the whole square is wrapped in grill smoke and mouth-watering food smells.
+People pour in from all sides, the dancing gets wilder and drums and shawns try to whip up the last drops of energy from the now half-fainted snakes who are barely able to lift their heads.
+Now lamps are lit everywhere, fires are started and soon the whole square is wrapped in grill smoke and mouth-watering food smells.

-Discover Marrakech with us!
 In the next chapter we visit a beautiful but spikey park that was once the garden of Yves Saint-Laurent, the fashion giant.
 And we discover a palace of the dead that was forgotten for hundreds of years, and that is is now guarded by a platoon of wild cats.
-Soon appearing in this space!
+Discover Marrakech with us!